rolfrm/linmath/README.md

 # linmath
 Simple math library for operations on simple vector/matrix types.
+It is based on the fine linmath.h library.

+The primary difference is that most functions returns the result rather than writing it to a pointer.